kyleterry/tenyks/README.md

 ### Building

-Current supported Go version is 1.5.
+Current supported Go version is 1.7.
 All packages are vendored with Godep and stored in the repository.
 I update these occasionally.
-Make sure you have a functioning Go 1.5 environment with `GO15VENDOREXPERIMENT=1`.
+Make sure you have a functioning Go 1.7 environment.

 1. Install ZeroMQ4 (reference your OSs package install documentation) and make sure libzmq exists on the system.